 Then you can flash the Zerynth Virtual Machine into the board.
-There’s no need to run creepy scripts or to copy/paste code from here and there in the web.
+There’s no need to run creepy scripts or to copy/paste code from here and there on the web.
 Thanks to Zerynth, you can make your board programmable in Python, just with a few clicks.
 Follow this nice tutorial to get started.

 In the Zerynth Official Documentation, you can find the details of the Zerynth Virtual Machine dedicated to this board.
 In the figure below is reported the board pinout.

 Now you can start to program your NodeMCU in Python!

 - Open the Examples browser clicking on the “light bulb” icon on the left toolbar of the ZERYNTH IDE;

 - Select the example you prefer or use the search bar.
 In this case, “Hello Zerynth”;

 - Click on the chosen example;

 - Clone it by clicking on the dedicated button;

 - At this stage, Zerynth Studio converts the example into a new project giving you the possibility to edit the Title, the Description, and the Tags.
 Remember that Zerynth Studio doesn’t allow two projects to have the same name.
 If you are trying to clone an example that you already cloned in the past leaving the default Title, then you need to give a different title to this new project.